What Is a Tariff Tax in the USA and How Does It Affect Importers and Exporters?

 Trade compliance technology like Gaia Dynamics automates monitoring and classification to help you adapt faster.

-The U.S. importer of record pays customs duties to CBP when goods enter the country.
-Your contract with the foreign supplier might say they reimburse you, but U.S. law puts the legal bill on the importing party.
+The U.S. importer of record is responsible for paying customs duties to U.S. Customs and Border Protection when goods enter the country.
+Even if a contract with the foreign supplier includes reimbursement terms, U.S. law places the legal responsibility for tariff payments on the importing party.

 Q: How do I find the HTS code for my product?